Oral history interview with Elisabeth D. Model, 1977 May 19

 MR. MCNAUGHT: He was in banking?

-MS. MODEL: -- but my husband -- but he would -- he could help him, he thought, in Holland.
-He really apparently was so impressed by my husband who said no to him because nobody ever said no to Mr. Getty, but he said no to him.
-And he wrote me a beautiful letter, how much he appreciated him, how wonderful he thought he was.
-I mean I can't say the words but it was a -- and she wrote me a lovely letter and she wrote in the sense of Christian Science as it was.
+MS. MODEL: –- but my husband –- he was –- he could help him, he thought, in Holland.
+He really, apparently, was so impressed by my husband who said no to him, because nobody ever said no to Mr. Getty.
+But he said no to him.
+And he wrote me a beautiful letter; how much he appreciated him; how wonderful he thought he was.
+I mean I can’t say the words, but it was a –- and she wrote me a lovely letter.
+And she wrote in the sense of Christian Science, of course.

 MR. MCNAUGHT: Hmm.